JuliaPy/PyCall.jl/README.md

 Constructors `PyObject(o)` are provided for a number of Julia types, and PyCall also supplies `convert(T, o::PyObject)` to convert PyObjects back into Julia types `T`.
-Currently, the only types supported are numbers (integer, real, and complex), booleans, and strings, along with tuples and arrays/lists thereof, but more are planned.
+Currently, the types supported are numbers (integer, real, and complex), booleans, strings, and functions, along with tuples and arrays/lists thereof, but more are planned.
 (Julia symbols are converted to Python strings.)

 Given a `o::PyObject`, `o[:attribute]` is equivalent to `o.attribute`
 in Python, with automatic type conversion.
 To get an attribute as a